OHI-Science/OHI-website/content/global-scores/data-download.md

 -----

 <div class="col2">

 **2020 Ocean Health Index scores**
 The OHI 2020 assessment includes scores for years 2012 - 2020.

-Every year we improve the Ocean Health Index by incorporating new data, knowledge, and feedback.
-In order to make scores comparable among years, we always recalculate previous year's results using the most recent methods and data.
-In addition to providing scores, we make all code available online on GitHub.

 - [Download scores from 2020 assessment](ADD LINK TO SCORES).